 Employees who have pre-approved vacation for the mornings of any of the early release Fridays will use a half day of vacation on those days.
 The number of hours for a half day will vary depending on whether an employee works a 35 hour or a 40 hour workweek.
 The time provided on the afternoons of the early dismissal Fridays is not considered vacation time; therefore, the time does not accumulate nor is it paid out when an employee leaves the University.

 Employees who call out sick on any of the early release Fridays will be required to take a full sick day.
+In addition, for the time that you are on an approved leave from the University, summer hours do not apply.

 The Fridays affected in 2014 are all Fridays from May 16th to August 8th with the exception of July 4th when the University is already closed: